eh7/electron-wallet/README.md

 # electron-wallet

+# .env file setup

-You need to add a .env file for the reactWallet app and default express app to work.
+You need to add a .env file in root directory of this repo, for the reactWallet app and default express app to work.

 An example would be a file with the following line..

-MAINNET_RPC_END_POINT="https://mainnet.infura.io/v3/55555555566666666667778999abc12b"
+<p>MAINNET_RPC_END_POINT="https://mainnet.infura.io/v3/55555555566666666667778999abc12b"</p>

 The url would need to be a valid rpc endpoint for the ethereum mainnet, for now.
 Could be other if the network is not mainnet.